gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/Viewer_PC/documentation_rst/2_Remote_content.rst.txt

 6. This menu displays data stored on the channel, once you input the channel address.
 7. Open the **save menu**
-      - Export = exports a radii locally
+      - Export = exports a RADii locally
-      - Import = imports a radii file from a path
+      - Import = imports a RADii file from a path
-      - Save = saves a radii file locally in a standard path
+      - Save = saves a RADii file locally in a standard path